 Are you learning?

-The other option is to be a loser.
+The other option is to stay stuck.

 And that just sounds like the worse of the two options.